Tiberghien Economics

 • No information can be requested on non-taxable income or expenditures and costs that have no legal effect

 • The questions must be precise as they should not require infinite amount of research on the part of the taxpayer.
 This is to be assessed on a case-by-case basis.
+In general, questions should not interfere with the normal business operations of the taxpayer.

-In the first RFI ordinarily an invitation is included to organize a so-called ‘pre-audit meeting’, which for taxpayers that have an issue with the general and open nature of the questions in combination with the attention points listed above may serve as a means for narrowing down the information to be provided, yet remaining in line with the obligation to cooperate with the Belgian tax authorities.
+In the first RFI , ordinarily, an invitation is included to organize a so-called ‘pre-audit meeting’, which for taxpayers that have an issue with the general and open nature of the questions in combination with the attention points listed above may serve as a means for narrowing down the information to be provided, yet remaining in line with the obligation to cooperate with the Belgian tax authorities.
 It should be noted that the pre-audit meeting and the reply to the RFI are subject to certain formalities and timing constraints.

 Next step:Pre-audit meeting»